Crisilla aartseni

 Crisilla aartseni is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Description

 Shell color ranges from creamy white to a dark brown, often with splotched patterning.
 Its average size is about 1.5 millimeters.

 Distribution

-It is most commonly founds around the southern Spanish coast, near the Gibraltar strait and the Alboran Sea.
+It is most commonly found around the southern Spanish coast, near the Gibraltar strait and the Alboran Sea.